WHAT DOES BROOKLYN BLADES ON ICE OFFER?

 BASIC SKILLS (Ages 6-15): Basic 1-4 teaches children the beginning skills in ice skating from stopping to forward crossovers.
 Whether you wish to be a figure skater, hockey player, or just want to learn how to skate for fun, this program is the perfect place to begin!

-ADVANCED BLADES A: Basic 5-8 is designed for skaters who are interested in learning the basics of becoming figure skaters.
+ADVANCED BASIC SKILLS: Basic 5-8 is designed for skaters who are interested in learning the basics of becoming figure skaters.
 Basic jumps, spins, and edges are introduced at this level.

 ADULT (16 & up): Adult Learn-to-Skate is a series of classes designed for skaters 16 and above.
 Learn with adults of all ages and ability levels.
 It's never too late to learn how to ice skate!

-* COMPETITIONS: For skaters who are at at least Snowplow 2 level in Learn-To-Skate classes there is an opportunity for you to compete!
-Each year there are five Basic Skills competitions in our area (January--Euclid, March--Kent, April--Strongsville, July--Mentor, and November--Brooklyn).
+For skaters who are at at least Snowplow 2 level in Learn-To-Skate classes there is an opportunity for you to compete!
+Each year there are six Basic Skills competitions in our area (January--Euclid, March--Kent, April--Strongsville, July--Mentor, October--Canton, and November--Brooklyn).
 If you would like to show off your skills and compete against skaters from other rinks this is a great opportunity!

 * SPECIALTY CLASSES:

-Performance Ensemble class is open to all skaters levels Basic 7 through Preliminary, ages 18 and under.
+Performance Ensemble class is open to all skaters levels Freeskate 1 through Preliminary, ages 18 and under.
 During the fall-spring our class meets on Saturday afternoons.
 Skaters work towards performing routines to music of different genres that will performed at a Lake Erie Monsters Game (March/April), at our spring ice show/exhibitions.

-Power and Edges for Figure Skating (SUMMER ONLY): This class is designed to teach skaters how to maximize their speed and power on the ice by using different crossover and edge drills.
+Power and Edges for Figure Skating : This class is designed to teach skaters how to maximize their speed and power on the ice by using different crossover and edge drills.
 This class is also good for building up endurance and agility.
+It is open to all skaters Basic 5 and above.

 Artistry for Figure Skating (SUMMER ONLY): This class will teach skaters about musicality and how to use different arms, steps, and choreography to create a well-balanced program.